-All other sexual harassment complaints or allegations brought by or on the behalf of students shall be investigated and resolved in accordance with Board Policy and Administrative Regulation 605.03, Uniform Complaint Procedures.
+All other sexual harassment complaints or allegations shall be investigated and resolved in accordance with Administrative Regulation 500.49 - Nondiscrimination in Employment.
 The determination of whether the allegations meet the definition of sexual harassment under Title IX shall be made by the District's Title IX Coordinator.